 - Repeat the rolling process for the remaining 3 pieces of dough.

-- Before cutting: I like to semi-dry or “cure” the pasta sheets ever so slightly.
+- Before cutting, semi-dry or “cure” the pasta sheets ever so slightly.
 This gives the cut pasta strands a more firm and “leathery” finish, rather than a soft and doughy feel (this helps to prevent the strands from sticking together later on).

 - To semi-dry: Hang the pasta sheets over the back of a chair or on a rod for about 5-15 minutes.
 Keep your eye on the time; you don’t want the sheets to dry out completely.
 Touch them occasionally.
 You will feel the difference in texture as time goes by.

 - To cut: Take a pasta sheet and cut in half.
-Send it through the cutter attachment.
-I used the spaghetti shape above.
+Send it through your preferred cutter attachment.

 - Dust the pasta noodles liberally with semolina flour to prevent sticking- don’t skimp here.
 Arrange strands loosely on a tray.